360macky/case-studies/site/posts/1spacex.md

 The first page I created was the capsules page.
 With a search bar and the cards associated to the capsules as the result of the search.

+After creating the Capsules page, I decided to create the other pages like: cores, launches, payloads and rockets...

 ### Adding more pages

 The process of requesting and filtering the data from the API was the same for all the components.
 So, I decided to create a component that could be reused for all the components.
 This phase of the app was quite simple, I just had to create a new page for each component and add the component to the App.js file.